 7:30am Breakfast: As with all my Astro 25 field trip classes - we begin the day with my famous French Crepes breakfast.
 I'll get up early and begin the preparations of the batter.
 Help in carving fruit and we'll make it a communal experience.
 Breakfast will be leisurely.

-10:30am After we clean up Breakfast, we'll pack our lunches in daypacks and do a 5 mile round trip hike to a beautiful waterfall - Laguna Falls - with a big swimming hole at the bottom of the falls (perhaps chilly!).
-We'll stop along the way at a few points and have my popular "micro-lectures" on various topics from star and planet formation to the origin of the chemical elements that make up the planets, including Earth.
+10:30am After we clean up Breakfast, we'll pack our lunches in daypacks and do a 5 mile round trip hike to a beautiful waterfall - Laguna Falls - with a big swimming hole at the bottom of the falls (clean, but perhaps chilly!).
+We'll stop along the way at a several points and have my popular "micro-lectures" on various topics from star and planet formation to the origin of the chemical elements that make up the planets, including Earth.
 After enjoying the Falls for a while, you can either join me for an adventurous roughing-it go down the stream for the 2 miles back to the trail crossing, or you can take the more tame way - the trail - back to the same place, and then the trail back to camp.
-Depending on timing, we may do another short hike in the later afternoon, over towards Laguna Mountain itself, or to
+Depending on timing, we may do another short hike in the later afternoon, over towards Laguna Mountain itself.

 On the hike: We'll do my special "Micro-lectures" - brief stops for 10-12 minutes of lecturing on important topics, followed by more hiking.
 We'll focus on Earth-as-a-planet, compare/contrast with our other planets, and also give some fascinating facts on climate change - the Central Coast mountains are rich in limestone and marble, and a good setting to study the process of calcium carbonate formation and limestone caverns formation and erosion.
 I'll connect this to how we can determine the tipping point for the melting of the Siberian Permafrost in paleo climate.
 Very clever, ingenious idea successfully carried out by by Dr. Anton Vaks and his team 5 years ago.
 This is a key piece of science showing how serious our current climate change future will be.

-During the day on Saturday, after breakfast, we'll do a 5-6 mile round hike to a beautiful 50 ft waterfall
+During the day on Saturday, after breakfast, we'll do a 5-6 mile round hike to beautiful 50 ft Laguna Falls